Jennifer Lopez files for divorce from Ben Affleck after 2 years of marriage

 A month later, they had a much grander wedding at Affleck’s house in Georgia, in front of friends and family.

 Both of them had been previously married.
-Affleck, 51, married Jennifer Garner, with whom he shares three children, in 2005.
+Affleck, 52, married Jennifer Garner,with whom he shares three children, in 2005.
 They divorced in 2018.

 All along, it had been Lopez who was more vocal in describing her and Affleck’s journey.
 When asked earlier this year whether she was harder on herself because her relationships had been so high-profile, Lopez agreed.